Theodosia Harington: Later life

 In 1626 Harington sold a large diamond to Charles I of England for £1,700.
 In 1628 her friend William Mason of Westminster left her a legacy of £600, "as a pledge of my unfeigned heart, to her unstained honour, wishing every penny of it were a thousand pound".
 Acknowledging her marital difficulties, Mason asked his executrix, Harington's sister Sarah, Lady Hastings (by now Lady Edmondes), to ensure that she, not Lord Dudley, received the money.
 Mason left legacies to Theodosia's daughters, and to other members of the Harington/Sidney family, including Anne Dyer, Lady Carr Cromwell and Theodosia, Lady Bodenham.
 He owned portrait miniatures of Theodosia Harington, Lady Hastings, and Lady Chesterfield, in gold cases enamelled with green.

 More books were dedicated to her and her sisters, including John Brinsley's The Fourth Part of the True Watch (London, 1624).
 She was the patron of a Mr Richard Sherwood, who wrote a short treatise about marriage for her.
 Patrick Hannay dedicated his A Happy Husband, or Directions for a Maide to choose her Mate, as also a Wives behaviour towards her Husband after Marriage (Edinburgh, 1619) to her granddaughter, Margaret Home, later Countess of Moray.

 In February 1639 Lord Arundel of Wardour noted she was living at court, and the Earl of Arundel owed her £3,000.
 In October 1648 she was in London as a guest of her granddaughter Anne Maitland, Countess of Lauderdale.

 She died at Norwich, the home of her daughter Margaret Hobart, in 1649 or 1650, and was buried at St Margaret's, Westminster on 12 January 1650.

 Lady Dudley's will

 She made her will on 11 September 1649.
 She had lent £5 to the Scots Army and £150 to Parliament.
 She left a farm at Playsted Marshall and land at Hemlinton near Norwich to her Hobart grandsons.
-She left a piece of silver plate to her "noble freinde and loveinge neice the Countisse of Livenstayne".
+She left a piece of silver plate to her "noble freinde and loveinge niece the Countisse of Livenstayne".
 This was her niece Elizabeth Dudley, daughter of John Dudley, Countess of Löwenstein, and a lady in waiting to Elizabeth Stuart, Queen of Bohemia, known as the "Wise Widow", or "Dutch Bess Dudly" or "Dulcinea".
 Further documents and charters relating to Theodosia Dudley's property are held by the National Library of Scotland in the Tweeddale papers.

 A portrait of "Theodosia lady Duddeley", attributed to Cornelius Johnson was formerly at Castle Donington.